TheRealAnonymous008/Thesis-Playground/README.md

 * Train RL agents first on a fixed layout of the factory.
 * Then train GAN but with a fixed league of the RL agents.
 That is, run the simulation on the current epoch of RL agents
 * Repeat loop

+# (Unimplemented) Ideas for MARL solution
+1. Use MAPPO (Multi Agent PPO) but modify it
+2. Use a Learned Reawrd Function as in the work of Miyake (2024)
+3. Use a CTDE scheme